trettifjerde/gatsby34/src/projects/portfolio.md

 - CSS
 order: -2
 ---
-Flashy and gaudy because I wanted to practice making fancy borders and animated gradients.
+Flashy and gaudy because I wanted to practise making fancy borders and animated gradients.

 Made with Gatsby so that I can test out a framework that is new to me.